 - Post-Bac Option

-Language Requirement: The candidate for the M.A. degree in Art History is required to demonstrate an adequate reading knowledge of French, German, or another appropriate language by satisfactory coursework equal to three progressive semesters at the college level or above, or by passing an approved language examination.
+Language Requirement: The candidate for the M.A. degree in Art History is required to demonstrate an adequate reading knowledge of French, German, or another appropriate language by having previously and satisfactorily completed coursework equal to three progressive semesters at the college level or above, or by passing an approved language examination by the end of the first year.
+Demonstrated reading competency in a foreign language is required by the end of the first year of coursework to advance to the comprehensive examinations given in the second year.
 Students must arrange a reading exam with one of the art history faculty on an individual basis.

 Major field: In consultation with the major field advisor, five questions are prepared for this portion of the examination.
 Typically this conversation occurs in late April or early May (i.e., after successful completion of the First Year Review).
 These questions guide the preparation for the examination over the summer.
 One week prior to the examination, the major advisor submits a list of three questions to the Graduate Coordinator.
 On the day of the examination, the examinee picks up these questions in a sealed envelope from the Graduate Coordinator.
 The examinee writes an essay in response to one of the three questions posed.
 The student has two hours to answer the question of choice.

 Minor field: In consultation with the minor field advisor, three questions are prepared for this portion of the examination.
 Again, this conversation occurs in late April or early May to allow adequate time for preparation over the summer.
 One week prior to the exam, the minor advisor submits a list of two questions to the Graduate Coordinator.
 On the day of the examination, the examinee picks up these questions in a sealed envelope from the Graduate Coordinator.
 The examinee writes an essay in response to one of the two questions posed.
 The student has 90 minutes to answer the question of choice.